 HLI threshold

-If you select one of your populations you can view its full information, then:
+If you select one of your populations you can view its full information.
+You can also delete the population by selecting the Delete Population button at the bottom of the page.

 Recording a new observation